cristipaslaru/carAssembly/README.md

   - PolishStation
   - QaStation

- Station - an abstract class that is extend by all the stations Chain - return next station.
+Station - an abstract class that is extend by all the stations.

+Chain - return next station.

- NoSpecsException - throwing when we don't receive specs
+NoSpecsException - throwing when we don't receive specs.

 Execution:
   - No java main.